Tamagotchi effect: Discussion of the effect

 Researchers have discussed the Tamagotchi effect often since the device’s release.
 Whilst some say there is cause for concern in regards to attachments to non-living beings, others suggest it is a safe alternative to a real pet for those who may not be able to suitably take care of one, or that they could be used to 'practice' having a real pet, without the risk of hurting or neglecting one should someone's interests change.

 After the "Tamagotchi effect" gained mainstream attention, researchers came up with the term, Tamagotchi-human cyborg to describe the seemingly symbiotic relationship between humans and Tamagotchis, in part satirizing the idea that because the Tamagotchi will die if not near a human, and that a human will become distressed if not near their Tamagotchi, that they should be considered part of the same being.
 This is further amplified by the trend to wear Tamagotchis as you would to clothing or jewelry.

-The Tamagotchi effect has no limitations on who can or can't encounter the effect.
-The effect is demonstrated by both children and elderly people.
+The Tamagotchi effect has no limitations on who can or cannot encounter the effect.
+The effect is demonstrated by children, adults and elderly people, alike.
 Forms of therapy have been used with virtual pets on mentally challenged children and the elderly.